 - An incentive to get out to play and practice!

-Players will be accompanied by knowledgeable and accomplished players (TTJGT Tournament Officials) who will help in coaching players on pace of play, scorekeeping, course etiquette, course care and the basic rules.
+TTJGT strives for players to be accompanied by knowledgeable and accomplished players (TTJGT Tournament Officials) who will help in coaching players on pace of play, scorekeeping, course etiquette, course care and the basic rules.
+Our goal is for the tournament officials NOT to be parents, but that is not always possible.

 Participants do NOT have to be high level players.
-They do need to have basic golf knowledge and have played 9 or 18 holes before.
+They do need to have very basic golf knowledge and have played 9 holes before.
 Players must be ready and capable to play in a timely manner and be ready to account for each shot played.
-The Tournament Officials will NOT be teaching the basic fundamentals of golf and 1st time golfers.
-The TTJGT is the next step for junior golfers who already have the basic skills.
+The Tournament Officials will NOT be teaching the physical fundamentals of golf.
+The TTJGT is the next step for junior golfers who already have the very basic skills.
 TTJGT hopes the tour will attract beginning juniors and provide aspiring young golfers a motivation to play and practice so they too can compete in TTJGT tournaments.

 USGA Rules of Golf Govern All Play with the following exceptions;